-A3 HARMONIZE BUILDING DESIGNS WITH NEIGHBORING SCALE AND MATERIALS
+HARMONIZE BUILDING DESIGNS WITH NEIGHBORING SCALE AND MATERIALS

-New buildings should recognize and respond to existing patterns of scale, form, materials, and proportion to create continuity within a neighborhood and enhance San Francisco's appealing and walkable nature.
+New buildings that recognize and respond to existing patterns of scale, form, materials, and proportion create continuity within a neighborhood and enhance San Francisco's appealing and walkable nature.

-Building materials should resonate with San Francisco's soft and diffuse light quality created by its light colored buildings and the atmospheric effects of the bay.
-Strong contrast draws attention and importance to a building and should be reserved for public facilities.
+San Francisco has a soft and diffuse light quality due to its light colored buildings and the atmospheric effects of the bay and fog.
+Building materials and color should resonate with effect.
+Strong contrast draws attention to a structure, giving it greater importance, and should be reserved for public facilities.